moetunes/dminiwm/README.md

   * Transient windows are now always floating and always on top
   * Option in the config file to not show a panel when a window is open.
   * Last focused window is refocused and the mouse moved to it on desktop change
+  * Added option in the config to have new window opened top or bottom of the stack when using atach aside

 ###Installation